List of series run in Weekly Shōnen Sunday

 Weekly Shōnen Sunday, a shōnen manga magazine published by Shogakukan, has featured numerous series since its launch in 1959.
-The list, organized by decade and year of when the series started, will list each series run in the manga magazine, the author of the series and, in case the series has ended, when it has ended.
+The list is organized by decade, year, and issue number when the series began.
+It lists each series that appeared in the manga magazine, the author of each series, and, if the series has ended, the year and issue number it ended.